 Sean Hochman, an American graduate of the Spring Batch 2018, worked as an English teacher in Prague before he started the bootcamp.
-He is currently waiting for his employee card to be able to start working for LiveScore.com.
+By January 2019, after months of waiting, Sean finally got his employee card and has just started working for LiveScore.com.
 If you are a non-EU national, Sean provides some useful tips for you!
 Read about his experience below.

 What did you do before the bootcamp?

 I was an English teacher here in Prague before I started the bootcamp.

 Why did you decide that you want to learn programming?

 I had thought about programming for a while, many of my friends who were having trouble finding jobs after college back in America took similar programs back there and ended up getting solid jobs.
 I studied philosophy and sociology in university, which beyond the point of no return, I realized I had no interest in pursuing any further.
 I wanted a job that offers unique challenges all the time was definitely something that I was looking for, so programming sort of fits the bill.